ANTsX/ANTs/README.md

 ## Installation

 The easiest way to install ANTs is by downloading the latest binaries on the [Releases](https://github.com/ANTsX/ANTs/releases) page.
-When necessary, you can also [build from source](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS) on Linux or MacOS.
+Download the latest release under the "Assets" section, ,  When necessary, you can also build ANTs from source on [Linux or MacOS](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS) or on [Windows](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Windows-10).

 It is also possible to install ANTs via [docker](https://hub.docker.com/r/antsx/ants) or [conda](https://anaconda.org/aramislab/ants).